yairEO/knobs/README.md

 If this property is set to `false`, the knob will be toggled *off* by default.

 Will only take affect if `knobsToggle` setting is set to `true`

+**`options`**
+Used for knobs of type `select`.
+An Array of options to render.

+    [20, 150, [200, '200 nice pixels'], 500]

+An option can be split to the actual value it represents and its textual value, as the above example shows.
 </details>